Celidor/aws-sessionmanager/README.md

 It can eliminate the risk of SSH / RDP attacks from the public Internet using brute force attack or stolen credentials:

 * no need for public IPs on EC2 instances
-* no security group rules allowing inbound SSH
+* no security group rules allowing inbound SSH or RDP
-* no need for SSH keys or passwords
+* no need for SSH keys or SSH passwords
 * uses AWS IAM identities
 * access logs in S3 and/or CloudWatch Logs
 * no need for separate Bastion server